Totally vegan cream cheese? Heck yeah! It’s not only possible…it’s delicious too! This dreamy dairy-free cashew cream cheese will make you a believer.

 That was all before I started stockpiling cashews in my kitchen.
-Because, they’re pretty amazing when it comes to making vegan versions of all things dairy (cheese balls, cheesecakes, creamy sauces, and everything in between).
-So that’s what I used when I decided to try whipping up some vegan cream cheese.
+Cashews are pretty amazing when it comes to making vegan versions of all things dairy.

-Transfer your soaked cashews to the food processor, and add lemon juice and salt.
-Blend until creamy!
+- Rinse and drain your soaked cashews, transfer them to a blending device, and add lemon juice and salt.

 - Be patient when blending!
 It can take a while, especially if you don’t have a high-powered blending device.
 But it’s totally doable!

-- I’ve had a lot of people ask me if cashew cream cheese can be substituted for dairy-based cream cheese in cheesecake recipes.
-The answer is maybe, but I wouldn’t risk it.
+- Can cashew cream cheese be substituted for dairy-based cream cheese in cheesecake recipes?
+Maybe, but I wouldn’t risk it.
 You’re better off just following a recipe for vegan cheesecake.
-I’ve got a plenty of those here.
+Try my vegan mango lime cheesecake, vegan chocolate cheesecake, raw cheesecake, or mini vegan pumpkin cheesecakes.

 - Unless you’re using a small blending device, I don’t recommend cutting down on the batch size.
 You might not be able to get it all to blend.